 Another way is for the service to send you a text message with a code.
 For both ways, you can then enter the code into the online service.

-There are other, more secure, ways to do 2FA.
+There are other, more secure ways to do 2FA.
 These ways are based on hardware computation of a key.
-This will be the most secure way to protect your account by requiring a hardware unique token to be authenticated.
+Hardware keys will be the most reliable way to protect your account by requiring a unique hardware token to be authenticated.
 One good example is a Yubikey.
-But this is overkill for most services and many online services do not support it.
+But this is overkill for most services, and many online services do not support it.

-Two-Factor Authentication is not an option but a must to secure your Online Finances!
+Two-Factor Authentication is not an option but a must to secure your Online Personal Finances!

 5. Do not answer security questions

 Security questions for account security are a thing of the past.

 Questions such as “What is the maiden name of your mother?” should not be answered faithfully.
 You should not answer any of these questions with the real answer.
 The problem is is that most of them can be answered by researching information about you.